TradeWars/service-template/README.md

 This should either outline or link to a style guide specific to the language the service is written in.

+### Copying Issues

+Copying issues manually is tedious. https://github.com/jvandemo/copy-github-labels-cli can be used in order to automatically copy issues from one repository to another.

+1. Create a personal access token here: https://github.com/settings/tokens.
+2. `$ npm install -g copy-github-labels-cli`
+   >(Might require `sudo`)
+3. `$ copy-github-labels -t PERSONAL_ACCESS_TOKEN TradeWars/gamemode TradeWars/NEW_REPOSITORY`

+If the above instructions aren't correct anymore, check the repository.

 ### README.md

 You should also keep a well written readme file following the